 *Add to Wikipedia a data structure that isn't.

-Basic knowledge of the C++ programming language.
+Basic knowledge of the C++ programming language (or any other programming language).

 Basic knowledge of algorithm analysis methods (in particular asymptotic complexity).